Miles Young: Early life and business career

 Young was born in Carlisle and brought up in Bedford, where he was educated at Bedford School.
 The first member of his family to go to university, he attended New College, Oxford, where he was Steward (a title later renamed President) of the Junior Common Room between 1974 and 1975, and where he gained a congratulatory first class degree in Modern History.

-Young went into advertising after Oxford because his family couldn't afford for him to stay in academia.
+Young went into advertising after Oxford because his family could not afford for him to stay in academia.
 Working first at Lintas: London, he moved to the Allen, Brady & Marsh agency, later moving to Ogilvy & Mather Advertising in London in 1983, where he joined the board in 1986.
 There he led the team which won the iconic Guinness account in one of the most publicly followed competitions of the decade.

 In 1990, he was appointed as managing director of Ogilvy & Mather Direct in London.
 Between 1990 and 1995, he was regional director of Ogilvy & Mather Direct Europe.
 From 1994 to 1995 he was co-located in London and Paris and established the European hub of the recently won $500 million IBM account, which at the time represented the biggest account switch in advertising and direct marketing history.
 In June 2020, Young was appointed as a non-executive director at S4 Capital.
 He is also a non-executive board member of CelerateX.